PLEASE NOTE: The third floor Small Computer Lab is not yet available for booking.

 All meetings must be open to the public and not restricted to a group's own membership except as required by applicable law.
 Library personnel must have free access to meeting rooms at all times.
 The Library retains the right to monitor all meetings conducted on Library premises for the purpose of ensuring compliance with Library rules and regulations.
 Groups may not block or cover meeting room doors.

 Use of the meeting rooms by outside agencies does not constitute the Library's endorsement of viewpoints expressed by participants in the program.
 Announcements implying or stating such endorsement are prohibited.
-Publicity for any event in the meeting rooms must clearly state that the organization is the SPONSOR and the Library is the LOCATION.
+No signage may be set in or on Library Property.
+Publicity for any event in the meeting rooms must clearly state that the organization is the sponsor and the Library is the location.
 Furthermore, the Library telephone number is not to be included in any news releases or flyers publicizing the event.
 No group may use the Library as a mailing address.

-Use of the meeting rooms is limited to one four (4) hour meeting per organization every four weeks (every 28 days).
-This includes different subgroups of the same organization.
-If the participants of a meeting are substantially the same as the participants of a subsequent meeting, this will count the same as a subgroup.
+Use of the meeting rooms is limited to one four (4) hour meeting per business or organization every four weeks (every 28 days).
+This includes different subgroups of the same business or organization.
+In addition, without limiting the generality of the foregoing, if the participants of a meeting are substantially the same as the participants of a subsequent meeting, this will count the same as a business or organization or as a subgroup.
 Use of the meeting rooms may be booked in increments no less than 30 minutes.
 Meeting rooms are available for use during Library open hours only.
 Meetings must begin at least 30 minutes after the Library opens and shall end at least 30 minutes before the Library closes.
-Meeting room reservations with anticipated attendance of fewer than five people will not be accepted.
+Meeting rooms must be reserved for groups with more than five people.
+The Small Computer Lab must be reserved for groups with two to six people.

 All use of the meeting rooms must be in compliance with the Library Conduct Policy, the Unattended Child Policy, and other applicable policies.